euwbah/musescore-xen-tuner/README.md

 - Operating system
 - Example score
 - Tuning config you were using
-- Debug logs
+- **Debug logs**

+### Accessing plugin debug logs in MuseScore 3

 - Stop running Xen Tuner (close plugin window/quit button).
 - Open the **Plugin Creator** (Plugins > Plugin Creator).
 - Open the `xen tuner.qml` file
 - Run `xen tuner.qml` from the Plugin Creator.
 - Repeat the action you did that caused the issue.
 - Usually if an error occurs, you should be able to see the error message at the bottom of the log.
 - Copy and paste as much of the debug log as you can, **including the error message** at the bottom.

-  - If you stopped the plugin/modified source code in the Plugin Creator, you will need to restart MuseScore to get the plugin working again.
+### Accessing plugin debug logs for MuseScore 4

+Logs created directly by the plugin aren't accessible anywhere in MuseScore 4 yet.

+The best option would be to attach the `.log` files located at:

+- **Windows**: `C:\Users\<name>\AppData\Local\MuseScore\MuseScore4\logs\`
+- **MacOS**: `~/Library/Application Support/MuseScore/MuseScore4/logs/`
+- **Linux**: `~/.local/share/data/MuseScore/MuseScore4/logs/`

+if you're not on Windows, you can try running MuseScore from the command line/terminal to see if there's any output.

 ## HELP NEEDED!